 Early Life

-Haim Saban was born in Alexandria, Egypt, on October 15, 1944, to an Egyptian-Jewish family.
+Haim Saban was born in Alexandria, Egypt, on October 15, 1944.
 In 1956, his family immigrated to Israel.
-As a youth, Saban was sent to a Youth Aliyah boarding school and later attended night high school.
-He served in the Israel Defense Forces.
+In Israel, Saban attended a Youth Aliyah boarding school and later served in the Israel Defense Forces.
+He also attended night high school, where a principal suggested that he had a talent for making money.

 Rise to Success